Your Health Goals

 Skin, Hair & Nails

 The skin is the largest organ system in the body.
 It forms a protective barrier to our external environment and helps the body maintain hydration and regulate our body temperature.
 The outer layer of skin cells re-new themselves every 28-31 days, so if you do make positive changes to your diet, you may not see the benefit to your skin for around four weeks.
+Learn more in our article 'Best foods and vitamins for glowing skin'.

 Several vitamins and minerals are important in skin health.
 Vitamin C has an important role in wound healing and is needed to make collagen (which provides structure to the skin).
 Inadequate intakes of some of the B Vitamins can result in the skin becoming red, scaling or discoloured.
-Zinc is important for maintaining healthy skin, hair and nails with foods such as meat, shellfish and nuts, being useful sources of zinc.
+Zinc is important for maintaining healthy skin, hair and nails with foods such as meat, shellfish and nuts, being useful sources of Zinc.
 Selenium, which is found in fish, meat and nuts (in particular Brazil nuts) is a powerful antioxidant that helps maintain healthy hair and nails.

 Discover our Vegan Daily Multi-Vitamin.